pritamhazra21/big-data/ch3.md

 Hadoop Streaming allows you to leverage the power of Hadoop's distributed processing framework while writing MapReduce programs in languages that are more comfortable for you.
 It provides flexibility and enables you to take advantage of the Hadoop ecosystem for data processing, even if you are not proficient in Java.

+## Advantages of HDFS.

+HDFS (Hadoop Distributed File System) offers several advantages that make it a popular choice for big data storage and processing.
+Here are some key advantages of HDFS:

+- Scalability: HDFS is designed to handle massive amounts of data by distributing it across a cluster of commodity hardware.
+It can scale horizontally by simply adding more machines to the cluster, allowing it to accommodate petabytes or even exabytes of data.

+- Fault Tolerance: HDFS provides built-in fault tolerance mechanisms.
+It achieves this through data replication, where each data block is replicated across multiple DataNodes in the cluster.
+If a DataNode fails, the data can still be accessed from other replicas, ensuring high availability and data reliability.

+- High Throughput: HDFS is optimized for large sequential reads and writes, making it well-suited for batch processing of big data.
+By storing data in large blocks (typically 128 MB or 256 MB), HDFS allows for efficient data transfer and processing, resulting in high throughput.

+- Data Locality: HDFS aims to process data in a distributed manner while minimizing data movement across the network.
+It achieves data locality by storing data blocks on the same nodes where the processing tasks are executed.
+This reduces network congestion and speeds up data processing.

+- Cost-Effective: HDFS runs on commodity hardware, which is cost-effective compared to specialized storage solutions.
+By leveraging commodity servers, HDFS provides a cost-efficient solution for storing and processing large volumes of data.

+- Easy Integration with Hadoop Ecosystem: HDFS seamlessly integrates with other components of the Hadoop ecosystem, such as MapReduce, Hive, Spark, and HBase.
+This allows developers and data engineers to build complex data processing workflows using a combination of Hadoop tools.

+- Replication and Data Integrity: HDFS ensures data integrity through checksum verification.
+Each data block is assigned a checksum, which is verified during read operations to detect any potential data corruption.
+If corruption is detected, HDFS retrieves the data from the replicas, maintaining the integrity of stored data.

+- Flexibility: HDFS supports a wide range of data types, including structured, semi-structured, and unstructured data.
+It can handle diverse data sources, enabling organizations to store and process various data formats within a single system.

+Overall, HDFS provides a scalable, fault-tolerant, and high-performance distributed file system for big data storage and processing.
+It offers the necessary features and capabilities to efficiently handle the volume, velocity, and variety of data in modern data-driven applications.